ChilliCream/graphql-workshop/docs/3-schema-design.md

     mkdir GraphQL/Attendees
     ```

-1. Add a new static class named `AttendeeDataLoaders` to the `Attendees` directory, with an `AttendeeByIdAsync` DataLoader:
+1. Add a new static class named `AttendeeDataLoaders` to the `Attendees` directory, with `AttendeeByIdAsync` and `SessionsByAttendeeIdAsync` DataLoaders:

     ```csharp
     using ConferencePlanner.GraphQL.Data;